Domestic Dreamboat

 Instructions

-• Stir together salt and water until the salt is completely dissolved.
+1. Stir together 1 Tablespoon kosher salt and 4 cups filtered or distilled water until the salt is completely dissolved.
 Set aside.

-• Pour the brine into the jars.
-You may have some left over, which could be used to make more pickles.
+3. Pour the brine into the jars.
+You may have some leftover, which could be used to make more pickles.
 If any of your carrots are floating up in the brine, use something to keep them submerged.
 It could be something edible, like a cabbage leaf, or a small upturned glass container.
 I use glass weights that are specially designed for fermenting.

 Lacto Fermented